tankwin08/Bayesian_optimization_deep_learning/README.md

-# Bayesian_optimization_deep_learning
+# Bayesian optimization deep learning

 ***Objetive:***

 This project is to classify if a person is wearing glasses or not using data contianing features, which were generated from a Generative Adversarial Neural Network (GAN).
-Here we used Bayesian optimization to construct the architecture of Nentural Network (NN) and conduct paramter optimization.
+Here we used Bayesian optimization to construct the architecture of Nentural Network (NN) and conduct paramter optimization of the NN.

 ***Bayesian optimization***